Overview

 - Annual: full nationwide rebuild to capture DEM composite updates and any methodology changes

-- Major revisions: versioned with changelog published at /blog and announced to all Council Licence holders in advance
+- Major revisions: versioned with changelog announced via the contact channel; council partners are notified directly in advance

 Current published version: v2.0 (April 2026) — LINZ L121859 composite, 6-tier classification, T3/T4/T5 publishing.